antonysama/Bert/README.md

 ### Introduction:
-####    Bert is an Tensorflow-api for natural language processing.
+####    Bert is a Tensorflow-api for natural language processing.
 I'm working on the file "BertClient with tf.data API."
-If you're unfamiliar with Bert, see the instructions on installing dependnecies (lines 3-6) on that file (above.)
-My questions are that file, too.
-Major question is #6
+If you're unfamiliar with Bert, see the instructions on installing dependnecies (lines 3-6) on that file.
+My questions are in that file, too. and also below--major question is #6.

 ### Major question: